itsnodrops/kolkia-bot/README.md

 # 🚀 KolkIA BOT

-An advanced automation bot for seamless interaction with **KolkApp**.
+An advanced automation bot for seamless interaction with **KlokApp**.

 ---